Foundation Course in Integrative Psychotherapy

 • Group process: As integrative psychotherapists drawing primarily on relational psychoanalysis, we believe we are constantly playing out our relational templates.
 The teaching class therefore offers an invaluable opportunity to observe and experience some analytic concepts in action.

-• Space for in-depth relational exploration outside of class: Across both courses, during classes and breaks mealtimes there will be opportunities for relational exploration within the group, to support you in cultivating a reflective state of mind that can facilitate the learning and insights.
-During the immersive residential weekend course, there will be more extensive space for in-depth relational exploration during activities, including a welcome dinner and reflective practice circle, as well as time for individual and private contemplation.
+• Space for in-depth relational exploration outside of class: During classes, breaks, and mealtimes, there will be opportunities for relational exploration within the group, supporting you in cultivating a reflective state of mind that can facilitate learning and insight.
+The immersive residential weekend format offers more extensive space for in-depth relational exploration through activities such as a welcome dinner and reflective practice circle, as well as time for individual and private contemplation.

 Assessments